CasualPokePlayer/GSE/README.md

 * "Dead battery" RTC enabled by default for Game Boy Advance games
 * Always runs at the correct framerate (i.e. ~59.7275 FPS)
 * "Clock sync" used for host timing purposes, ensuring extremely consistent frame pacing (i.e. minimal "judder") and minimal input lag (both important for 1 frame tricks and such)
+* Optional "Low Latency Mode" available for even lower input lag, at the cost of potentially less consistent frame pacing
 * Input logs stored for all runs, giving run verifiers a secondary source of proof[^3]
 * Features not useful for speedrunners in runs or practice are not present (e.g. no cheat code support)